 4. Compare the ages of your ancestor’s family group in 1860 with slaves’ ages in households in the slave schedule.

-The ages of your ancestral family members fit within the ages listed in their 1860 slave schedules.
+Your ancestral family members who fall within the ages listed in their 1860 slave schedules.

 Less likely candidates

-The ages of your ancestral family members and those listed on the 1860 schedule don’t appear to coincide.
+Your ancestral family members and those listed on the 1860 schedule whose ages don’t appear to coincide.

 Least likely candidates